Make your ESL Speaking Class Awesome

 Reviewing vocabulary will help out your students a lot because you need to hear a word many, many times before you can actively recall and use it.
 It’s a worthwhile use of class time to spend a few minutes doing this every day.

-Here’s one of my favorite vocab review games.
+Here’s one of my favourite vocab review games.

 It’s perfect for higher-level students who can speak English.
 Or, you can adapt it to use with lower-level students by reducing the amount of time they have to talk.
 This warm-up activity can also be expanded by requiring group members to actively listen and ask follow-up questions.